saadelbekkali/ETL-Spark-Minio-Airflow/readME.md

 - **`Airflow-Docker`**
   Contains all Docker-related files needed to run the integrated environment:
   - **DAGs:** Airflow DAGs that schedule and manage the ETL pipeline.
+We have two DAGs:
+    - **ETL DAG**: Responsible for extracting, transforming, and loading data across different pipeline layers.
+    - **SparkSQL DAG**: Executes and visualizes queries in SparkSQL on the processed data.
+Or you can create a new .py with pyspark to do queries.
   - **Dockerfiles:** For building container images.
   - **docker-compose.yml:** Defines and runs the following services:
     - **Apache Airflow:** The orchestration engine.